via-cs/cap/README.md

 # CATF: A Manager-Worker Framework for Context-Aware Multivariate Time-Series Forecasting

 CATF is a flexible framework built upon a manager–worker architecture for multivariate time-series forecasting.
 It enables specialized learning across different context patterns and improves predictive performance over standard baselines.
 This repository provides implementations of standard baseline models for multivariate time-series forecasting, as well as their enhanced versions using our proposed CATF framework.
+We include all our core implementation in **cap** folder, which stands for context-aware prediction.

 <p align="center">
   <img src="docs/figs/MW_architecture.png" alt="Manager Worker Architecture" width="500">